Skip to Content

 The finest instrument for removing those staples from floors made of plywood or pine board is a long-handled scraper with an 8″ razor blade.
 The sharp blade will snag in the metal of the staples, causing them to come out, making it easy to remove the staples while being gentle on the back.

-This is the only approach discussed in this article that you can complete while standing up instead of spending hours crouched over while working on the floor.
+This is the only method in this article that can be done standing up instead of spending hours on the floor.

 Finally, a set of diagonal cutters is the best tool for staples that the 4″ scraper can’t reach.
 They provide the staple’s metal the same kind of hold that a razor blade would.
 Just be careful not to close them down too much to cut off the staple; otherwise, you might have to pound it in.